randor12/HackViolet2021/README.md

 - `$ pip install -r requirements.txt`
 4. Run test
 - `$ pytest`
+5. Set up .env file
+- `$ touch .env`
+- `$ nano .env`
+6. Add the following into the file
+`
+USER_DATABASE='mysql-username-here'
+PASS_DATABASE='mysql-password-here'
+SECRET_KEY='S3CRETalsjdfklj'
+`
+7. Set up the tables with the script in createTable.sql

-5. Run the application
+8. Run the application
 - `$ python app.py`
-6. Go to your web browser and type in the URL: `http://localhost:5000`
+9. Go to your web browser and type in the URL: `http://localhost:5000`

 # Server Side
 The GET, POST, PUT Requests are handled in the `app.py` file.